kurtispykes/kurtispykes/README.md

 ### 👋Hi, I'm Kurtis Pykes
-I design, build, and deploy machine learning applications.
-Currently, I'm a freelancer and I create content to equip machine learning enthusiast with the necessary resources to fulfill their potential.
-Outside of work, I enjoy to...
+I'm a self-taught machine learning engineer working as a freelancer.
+I have a keen interest in designing, building, and deploying machine learning applications, as well as writing.
+Outside of work, I enjoy...

-* ⚽ Play Football with friends
+* ⚽ Play Football and watching Chelsea FC (The best club in the world.)
-* 🤸 Do calisthenics - I usually train with repititions with or without weight, but I have dabbled in freestyle and static calisthenics
-* 📚 Read lots of books - I'm building my own library
-* ♟️ Play chess online
+* 🤸 Calisthenics - my preferred style of exercise
+* 📚 Reading.
 * 😅 Interesting Fact: I'm a cult defector

 ### ✍️📝Writing